跳到主要内容

 (1)

-generates information symbols and with probabilities and , respectively, while generates and with probabilities and , respectively.
-Answer the following questions. , , and may be used.
+SAS_A generates information symbols 00 and 11 with probabilities 0.70.7 and 0.30.3, respectively, while SBS_B generates 00 and 11 with probabilities 0.60.6 and 0.40.4, respectively.
+Answer the following questions. log23=1.6\log_2 3 = 1.6, log25=2.3\log_2 5 = 2.3, and log27=2.8\log_2 7 = 2.8 may be used.

 (c) Compare the entropy in Question (a) and the expected codeword length per symbol in Question (b).
 Explain which should be larger and the reason.

-(d) Explain whether the expected codeword length per symbol in Question (b) increases or decreases as in Question (b) increases and the reason.
+(d) Explain whether the expected codeword length per symbol in Question (b) increases or decreases as nn in Question (b) increases and the reason.

-(g) Find the value of the entropy of in Question (e).
+(g) Find the value of the entropy of SXS_X in Question (e).
 Round down to one decimal place.

 (2)

-(a) Determine whether is a codeword polynomial of or not.
+(a) Determine whether x10+x7+x4+x3+x2+x+1x^{10} + x^7 + x^4 + x^3 + x^2 + x + 1 is a codeword polynomial of CC or not.

-(c) Find the minimum distance of .
+(c) Find the minimum distance of CC.

 (f) Explain the channel coding theorem.